Juwata Airport: Contemporary history

-After the war, the airport was handed back to the Dutch through the Netherlands Indies Civil Administration (NICA), and later transferred to the newly independent Indonesian government following the Dutch recognition of Indonesia’s sovereignty and subsequent withdrawal.
+After the war, the airport was handed back to the Dutch through the Netherlands Indies Civil Administration (NICA), and later transferred to the newly independent Indonesian government following the Dutch recognition of Indonesia's sovereignty and subsequent withdrawal.
 Initially, the airport operated as a pioneer airfield, serving rural routes with small aircraft.

+Due to its strategic geographical location, the airport was one of the earliest international airports in Kalimantan, with routes to Zamboanga in the Philippines and Tawau, Malaysia since the early 1970s.
+At the time, the route to Zamboanga was operated by Bouraq Indonesian Airlines, with onward connections to Balikpapan.
+At the same time, the government began planning to upgrade the airport to accommodate larger aircraft, such as the Fokker F27.

 In 2000, the runway was extended to 1,850 meters, enabling the airport to accommodate narrow-body aircraft such as the Boeing 737 and Airbus A320.

 During the 2010 Tarakan riot, negotiation between the Bugis and Tidung communities to end the conflict was held in the airport.

-Due to its strategic geographical location, the airport was one of the earliest international airports in Kalimantan, with routes to Zamboanga in the Philippines and Tawau, Malaysia since the early 1970s.
+All international flights were suspended in 2020 due to the COVID-19 pandemic, and the airport's international status was officially revoked in 2024 due to the prolonged absence of scheduled international services.
+The North Kalimantan provincial government is actively working to restore the airport's international status and resume international flights.
 The airport is planned to be a transit hub for people from other countries such as Malaysia, Brunei and Philippines traveling to other cities in Indonesia.
-All international flights were suspended in 2020 due to the COVID-19 pandemic, and the airport’s international status was officially revoked in 2024 due to the prolonged absence of scheduled international services.
-The North Kalimantan provincial government is actively working to restore the airport’s international status and resume international flights.

-The airport will planned to open a new international route to Guangzhou, China.
+In August 2025, following a decree issued by the Ministry of Transportation, the airport’s international status was reinstated.
+The following month, the airport announced plans to launch an international route to Guangzhou, China, with the aim of boosting import and export activities in Tarakan.
+Plans are also underway to resume flights to Tawau and introduce a new route to Kota Kinabalu in Sabah, Malaysia.